-What are Shared Short Codes?
+What are Shared SMS Short Codes?

 Drawbacks